rakki194/dset/README.md

 - Conditional DNP tags
 - Empty or whitespace-only tags

+The tag filtering system uses regular expressions for pattern matching and will:

+- Skip invalid patterns gracefully (returning false)
+- Handle regex compilation errors by panicking (this should never happen with the built-in patterns)
+- Provide clear error context for debugging

 To disable filtering, pass `Some(false)` as the `filter_tags` parameter.

 ### Caption File Generation